-As a part of this information, you will find a set of course descriptions and a link (https://goo.gl/QSRYJt) that will bring you to our online course registration form.
+As a part of this information, you will find a set of course descriptions, a link, and our online course registration form.
 You will use this link to register for elective courses.
-Please note that this link will not go live until July 16th, one day after the Incoming & Prospective Student Reception at the Colonnade Hotel in Boston.
+Please note that course descriptions will not go live until July 15th and the course registration link will not go live until July 22nd, one day after the Incoming & Prospective Student Reception at the Colonnade Hotel in Boston.
 English and mathematics placements will happen once you complete the pretest on campus during the orientation/preseason week.
-Please read the course descriptions, follow the directions on the form to choose your elective courses, and complete the online selection form by August 1 at the latest.
+Please read the course descriptions, follow the directions on the form to choose your elective courses, and complete the online selection form by August 1, at the latest.
 Certain courses have limited enrollment and will fill up early; your prompt attention to selecting your courses is in your best interest.

 Let me offer some advice about course selection: colleges generally expect you to pursue courses in your postgraduate year that reflect both academic progress and challenges appropriate to your abilities.
 Unless you did poorly in a course in your first high school attempt, you should not sign up for a course that duplicates one that you have already taken.
 Every Bridgton Academy student is required to take one English and one math course.
 Do not feel that you must takes a course in every other discipline; some students will take two social science classes, while others will take two science classes.
 Typically, the more you are interested in the content of a course, the harder you will work.
 Although it is quite appropriate to seek the advice of your parents, former teachers, or others, it is important that you select your courses.
 In addition to your preferences for courses, I will review your academic record, test scores, and the letters of recommendation sent with your admission application in determining your ultimate placement.

 The standard course load is four full-credit courses per semester.
-Students may take five full-credit courses with my permission; however, that is the exception, and it is extremely rare in the first semester.
-Non-credit courses (Focused Academic Coaching and SAT Prep) do not count towards the load of four full-credit classes and are taken in addition to them; the majority of our students, including those that enroll in the Focused Academic Coaching program, will take SAT Prep in addition to their standard courseloads.
-SAT Prep classes are offered during the fall in preparation for October, November and December administrations of the SAT.
+Non-credit courses (Focused Academic Coaching and SAT Prep) do not count towards the load of four full-credit classes.
 Focused Academic Coaching is taught for the entire year, and is only open to students who have been accepted and enrolled into that specific program.